hvihvi/blog/pages/posts/how-to-take-smart-notes.md

 ### Decision making

 Obama, Bill Gates, Steve Jobs (...) all dress the same way every day.
 One less decision to make, leaving more resources for decisions that matter.

+## Learning with the slip-box

+> Not learning from what we read because we don't take the time to elaborate on it is the real waste of time

+The slip-box is here to take care of details and references, that way the brain can focus on what matters, the big picture, deeper understanding, creativity...

+## From Brainstorming to "slip-box'storming"

+Brainstorming sounds trendy, but it has many flaws and biais.
+The lack of tools means we rely on the brain, and produce ideas that are easily accessible for the brain, connected to emotions and miss out a lot.
+It is unlikely to find ideas in a few minutes, compared to months of filling a slip-box.

+## Give up planning

+An experiment by 3 psychologists asked a group for 3 estimations.
+Ideal, realistic and worst case scenario.
+The result shows that ideal and realistic were very close, which hints our inability to plan.
+And not even half managed to finish in time for the planned worst case scenario.
+More experiments shows experience doesn't seem to help.
+Even people who know about the overconfidence biais fall for it.
+The law of Parkinson states that we tend to fill the time we set for a task, so overestimating doesn't work.

+(RIP scrum)

+The most important step is to get started, and it is much easier on small tasks, when the finish line is in sight.
+Ex: Writting a note vs writting a book.

+## The power of habits

+It is much easier to do something we have done before.
+Ex: if we intent to go to the gym, it is much easier the 2nd time.